 We can help you to Be Treatment Ready with virtual consultations, nurse treatment planning sessions, at-home AMH and contact-free diagnostic semen testing.
 You can also sign consents and, if you've had the necessary tests, receive your treatment protocol online in your Patient Portal.
 You can read below about all the measures we have put in place to make sure we provide you with the best treatment and care in the safest way we can.

 The health and safety of all our patients and staff is our absolute priority.
-We are making changes to the clinic environment, the way we provide treatment and also how we interact with you and each other to make sure it's as safe as possible for you having your IVF treatment with CARE.
+We have made lots of changes to the clinic environment, the way we provide treatment and also how we interact with you and each other to make sure it's as safe as possible for you having your IVF treatment with CARE.

 To reduce face-to-face interactions we will